fin-cli/handbook/commands/transient/delete.md

-# wp transient delete
+# fin transient delete

 Deletes a transient value.

-For a more complete explanation of the transient cache, including the network|site cache, please see docs for `wp transient`.
+For a more complete explanation of the transient cache, including the network|site cache, please see docs for `fin transient`.

 ### OPTIONS